sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-transform/mutators.md

 Sensu executes mutators during the **[transform][16]** stage of the [observability pipeline][17].

-Handlers can specify a mutator to execute and transform event data before any handlers are applied.
+Handlers can specify a mutator to execute and transform observation event data before any handlers are applied.

 * When the Sensu backend processes an event, it checks the handler for the presence of a mutator and executes that mutator before executing the handler.
 * If the mutator executes successfully (returns an exit status code of `0`), the modified event data return to the handler and the handler is executed.